richardmcclellan/amplify-android-samples/README.md

 }
 ```

-3. In `sample-core/build.gradle` and `datastore-todo/build.gradle`, replace the Amplify library Maven references to reference the local modules.
+3. In `sample-core/build.gradle`,  `datastore-todo/build.gradle`, and  `datastore-blog/build.gradle`, replace the Maven references to the Amplify library with references to the local modules.

 ```
 implementation project(':aws-api')